Shehab-Ghitany/shehab-learning-track/course-5-algorithms-practice-level-2/Projects/Stone Paper Scissor/README.md

 Final game summary (wins, losses, draws).

 How to Play
-Enter 1 for Rock, 2 for Paper, 3 for Scissors.
+Enter 1 for stone, 2 for Paper, 3 for Scissors.

 The computer randomly picks its move.